ALERT! The plan does not cover prescription drugs ordered through foreign (non-U.S.) mail-order pharmacies.

 - Always carry your UMP identification (ID) card.

 - If you need emergency medical care, go to the nearest hospital.
-If you are admitted, call the BlueCard Worldwide Service Center (see “Contact BlueCard Worldwide” above) to notify the plan of your admission.
+If you are admitted to the hospital, call the BlueCard Worldwide Service Center (see “Contact BlueCard Worldwide” above) to notify the plan of your admission.

 - For non-emergency medical care outside the U.S., call the BlueCard Worldwide Service Center (see “Contact BlueCard Worldwide” above).
 The service center will help you find the care you need, including hospital care if necessary or an appointment with a professional provider.